 Communities for Kids and Nebraska Children and Families Foundation provide the Core Community Team and the greater community background information on the child care industry along with other resources that help center the conversation around the importance of brain development in children, as well as child care’s link to strong communities.
 Detailed demographic information is prepared along with relevant information that highlights the strengths and gaps of the community related to early childhood.
-The community then identifies innovative solutions to address challenges, and these strategies, combined with local research and assessment, are included in a customized Priority Matrix/Action plan.
+The community then identifies innovative solutions to address challenges, and these strategies, combined with local research and assessment, are included in a customized Community Plan.
 The community also receives technical support, business modeling, leadership and policy training, and ongoing project implementation supports.

 Communities that are invited to participate in Communities for Kids can expect the following: